 For each participant, a Personal Progression Credits Chart is drawn up, where they get ongoing feedback as to how they are getting on in the programme.
 The programme consists of three phases: bronze, silver and gold.
 Decisions on the participant's success at each phase is made by the judge based on information provided by the team.
-Participants are required make sufficient progress to ensure that they move through each phase in less than 12 months, but this is often dependant on the motivation and needs of the individual (Courts service n.d.).
+Participants are required make sufficient progress to ensure that they move through each phase in less than 12 months, but this is often dependent on the motivation and needs of the individual (Courts service n.d.).

 The focus of this intervention is on addressing the substance misuse issues and thereby supporting the offender to desist from crime, reducing the likelihood of further offending.
 The process is diversionary, providing a restorative justice alternative to a custodial sentence for persons with drug addiction who have pleaded guilty before, or have been convicted by, the District Court for minor, non-violent criminal charges connected to their addiction.
-There were 99 participants referred to the DTC programme in 2019 (Courts Service 2020).
+The most recent data available are for 2019 where 99 participants were referred to the DTC programme (Courts Service 2020).
 Ten participants graduated at the gold level during 2019.
 This indicates that they have completed all stages of the programme, are not using any non-prescribed drugs, and are either working or are enrolled in a course.
 At year end, there were 33 participants in the bronze phase, 9 in the silver phase and 4 in the gold phase (Courts Service 2020).
 Doing well in the programme could, on the recommendation of the DTC judge, result in a suspended sentence (Courts service n.d.).

 The most recent national drugs strategy in Ireland, Reducing Harm, Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025 (Department of Health 2017) identified the future direction and objectives of the DTC as a strategic action (see Section 3.1.3.4, p.
 58 of the strategy document) (Department of Health 2017).
 In 2018, discussions about the future direction and objectives of the DTC were initiated by the Department of Health, and discussions have been carried out with the Courts Service to progress the independent evaluation of the DTC.
 These discussions were expected to continue in 2019 with the aim of appointing independent evaluators by Q4 2019.
 The evaluation of the DTC was expected to be completed in 2020 (Drugs Policy Unit Department of Health 2019).
 No update is currently available.
-Pending the outcome of the evaluation, operation of the DTC will continue to be supported.
-In 2018, efforts continued to promote the DTC in order to achieve new referrals to the programme via ongoing engagement with stakeholders (Drugs Policy Unit Department of Health 2019).
-These efforts have continued in 2019.